The CEMS year

 Learning Objectives

-There are five overarching learning objectives of CEM MIM, which reflect the vision of CEMS to “prepare responsible leaders contributing to a more open, sustainable and inclusive world”.
-These are:
+The CEMS MIM program has five overarching learning objectives, reflecting the vision of CEMS to “prepare responsible leaders who contribute to a more open, sustainable, and inclusive world.”
+These objectives are:

-• Internationalism: Our graduates are knowledgeable international business practitioners, able to execute effective business decision making and change management in diverse contexts.
+1. Internationalism: Graduates are knowledgeable international business practitioners, capable of making effective business decisions and managing change in diverse cultural and organizational contexts.

-• Business-embeddedness: Our graduates apply advanced management and leadership competencies developed through the systematic experience of and engagement with the corporate world.
+2. Business-embeddedness: Graduates apply advanced management and leadership competencies developed through systematic engagement with the corporate world.

-• Responsible citizenship: Our graduates champion a holistic vision of responsible business decision-making, leadership and citizenship, informed by ethical reasoning, personal integrity, and respect for social diversity.
+3. Responsible citizenship: Graduates embrace a holistic approach to responsible business decision-making, leadership, and citizenship, guided by ethical reasoning, personal integrity, and respect for social diversity.

-• Reflective critical thinking: Our graduates are confident, agile and reflective decision-makers and problem-solvers, able to formulate and apply innovative solutions to complex business challenges.
+4. Reflective critical thinking: Graduates are confident, agile, and reflective decision-makers and problem-solvers, capable of devising and applying innovative solutions to complex business challenges.

-• Comprehensive Leadership: Our graduates are fully aware of their personal responsibility and accountability and of the ethical and cultural frameworks in which leadership is exerted.
+5. Comprehensive leadership: Graduates demonstrate full awareness of their personal responsibility and accountability, as well as the ethical and cultural frameworks within which leadership is exercised.

 • Study plan for CEMS MIM at NHH